-Hong Kong Activist Joshua Wong Is Freed, Says He'll Join Mass Protests
+Hong Kong Activist Joshua Wong Is Freed, Says He Will Join Mass Protests

 Speaking after his release, Wong also said, "I will join the fight with Hong Kong people against the bill until the government backs down," according to the South China Morning Post.

-Wong was only 17 when he became the face of Hong Kong's protest in 2014, as thousands of demonstrators disrupted the central government district in a call for direct democracy.
+Wong was only 17 when he became the face of Hong Kong's Umbrella Movement in which demonstrators railed against what they saw as Beijing's encroachment on the semiautonomous city's politics, disrupting the central government district in a call for direct democracy.

-Wong was released after protesters mounted a huge march for the second Sunday in a row, with people filling the streets from Victoria Park to Admiralty, where the government's offices are based.
+Wong's release came after protesters mounted a huge march for the second Sunday in a row, filling the streets from Victoria Park to the Admiralty area, where the government's offices are based.
 Estimates of the crowd's size ranged from the police figure of 338,000 to organizers' estimate of nearly 2 million, the Morning Post reports.
-Those protest marches continued on Monday, albeit at a smaller scale.
+Those protest marches continued Monday, albeit on a smaller scale.

 The demonstrations are a very public response to a proposed law that would allow people who are accused of crimes in Hong Kong to be extradited to mainland China, where the laws and judicial system are more restrictive and less transparent.

-On Sunday, Lam issued a rare apology for the way she has managed the extradition bill.
-That move came one day after Lam said she would put the bill on hold — a step that demonstrators immediately rejected as a half-measure.
+On Sunday, Lam issued a rare apology for the way she has managed the extradition measure.
+Lam had said the day before that she would put the bill on hold — which demonstrators immediately rejected as a half-measure and demanded that it be scrapped.

 Demonstrators see the extradition proposal as another erosion of freedoms and rights in Hong Kong following its 1997 handover from British rule to China's central government.

-The protests are the largest since 2014, when Beijing angered democracy advocates by requiring any candidate for Hong Kong's top job to be approved by a committee that's loyal to China's central government.
+The protests are the largest since 2014, when Beijing angered democracy advocates by requiring that any candidate for Hong Kong's top job must be approved by a committee loyal to China's central government.

 Hong Kong's Legislative Council has 70 lawmakers — but only 35 of them are directly elected by geographic area, according to its website.
 And if legislators go too far in advocating for Hong Kong's independence, they're subject to being banned from office.